 Davie Street is a fun and vibrant neighbourhood in the downtown core that is LGBTQ friendly.
 Some of the sidewalks are coloured with rainbow stripes and the street is filled with bars, nightclubs and restaurants.
 A disadvantage of staying here is that it can be noisy since you are close to many late-night joints.

-- Best Airbnb in the heart of Davie: Quaint Gem At The Heart Of It All.
+- Best B&B in the heart of Davie: Quaint Gem At The Heart Of It All.
 Cozy and quirky apartment just 1 block away from Davie Street on a quiet street.
 Although located in an older building, its has a welcoming neighbourhood feel and cute decor.

 Coal Harbour is located in the north of downtown and to the east of Stanley Park.
 This area is great if you're looking for luxury shopping, fine-dining restaurants and easy access to the seawall and Stanley Park.
 Disadvantages of staying here are that it lacks creative energy and can feel a bit corporate when you're not on the shoreline.

-- Best hotel in Coal Harbour: Fairmont Pacific Rim.
+- Best luxury hotel in Coal Harbour: Fairmont Pacific Rim.
 A stylish luxury hotel, named one of the 20 Best International Hotels for Business by Conde Nast.
 On the main floor you will find Lobby Bar, one of the best cocktail bars in Vancouver and on the second floor, The Botanist, one of the best fine dining restaurants known for its pacific-northwest cuisine.